Vibrant Life Information

 - Chicken Meal

-All three of these ingredients listed above can provide high-quality animal-based protein and fat which is extremely suitable for a dog’s diet.
+All three of these abovementioned ingredients can provide high-quality animal-based protein and fat, which is extremely suitable for a dog’s diet.

 Other Notable Ingredients